Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

 \subsection{Operating Aerial Networking Components in Urban Areas}

-Autonomous delivery fleets will be comprised of various devices.
-These include cargo trucks, vans, motors, cargo planes, autonomous or human operated VTOL aircraft, and autonomous drones for parcel delivery.
+Autonomous delivery fleets will include cargo trucks, vans, motors, cargo planes, autonomous or human operated VTOL aircraft, and autonomous drones for parcel delivery.
 The ranges and energy efficiencies of these devices are determined according to the properties of individual fleet element.
 For example, autonomous ships mainly operate over designated seaways.
 Trucks mainly operate on highways.
 The optimization of the route planning for heterogenous fleet components is currently under investigation and promising results have been already recorded \cite{Optimizasyon}.
 Most delivery network elements have predetermined operational characteristics, whose boundaries are still under development for aerial delivery network, including VTOL aircraft and drones.
 The aerial delivery network needs to be coherently operational with the ground network, which is also composed of conventional delivery trucks with drivers and autonomous vehicles of varying sizes.